-Select two more well matched weaving rods.
-Join them by slipping the end into the space adjacent to where you ran out of weavers; tuck it securely into the space.
+Select two more well-matched weaving rods.
+Join them by slipping the end into the space adjacent to where you ran out of weavers; tuck it securely into space.
 If you finished with a butt end, begin the new weavers at the butt end.
 If you finished with the tip end, join the new weavers with the tip end.

 Continue twining as before, but as you weave, position the base sticks to keep them evenly spaced around the base.
 Pull them gently into position as you are weaving around them.
 As you continue to weave, push the base sticks slightly away from you to give the base a curve.
 This is called “crowning”.
 A basket with a crowned base will sit on its rim and will sit without wobbling.
 It will be steadier and stronger.

 Weave until you reach the end of the base sticks or as near them as possible.
 You want to finish weaving the base with the tips of your last weavers.
 To secure the base, tuck them into space, in the previous row of weaving.
 This will keep your base from unravelling.

 Tidy up the base of your willow basket